loyalperson/TradeNote/brokers/README.md

-Different brokers have different export options so on this page you will find instructions for some of the brokers supported by TradeNote.
+Different brokers have different export options so on this page you will find instructions for some of the brokers supported by NoeticTrader.

-Export instructions are written with the help other TradeNote users in the community.
+Export instructions are written with the help other NoeticTrader users in the community.
 Contact me if you want to contribute as well.

 You contact me via [Discord](https://discord.gg/ZbHekKYb85 "Discord") if you wish to integrate your broker.
 Alternatively, you can use the [template](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers/Template.csv "template") and adapt it to your export file.